- R.L. Stine is reviving his most popular series, "Fear Street"

 The "Fear Street" series married supernatural horror with real-life horror of teenagers' deepest fears and insecurities.
 That's why they were so popular with young readers, Brzozowski said, including herself.
 She thought it was fitting that the grandfather of teen horror revisit his most popular series for old fans and a new generation.

-While the Stine "recipe" remains the same -- following one character's perspective closely -- Stine says the books will be longer, more adult and more violent, reflecting how young adult fiction has changed since the 1990s.
+While the Stine "recipe" remains the same -- following one character's perspective closely -- Stine says the new "Fear Street" books will be longer, more adult and more violent, reflecting how young adult fiction has changed since the 1990s.

 "For me, it's thinking of new scares, plot twists and cliffhanger chapter endings I haven't done before, moving into the modern world," Stine said.
 "It will be a roller coaster ride of fearful surprises."